nkirschi/Factory-MARL/README.md

 ## Installation

 1. Fork this repository and clone it to your machine.
-2. Create a new virtual environment, activate it and install the dependencies using `pip`.
+2. Install the dependencies using `pip`.
 For example:
 ```bash
    conda create -n "adlr" python==3.10